NCAR/geocat-applications/_preview/52/_sources/CONTRIBUTING.md

 main repository!

 ### Delete Branch
+Once the Pull Request is closed and merged you can [delete your working branch](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository).
-We recommend deleting your branch after your pull request is merged.
-This will help keep your local fork clean, but is not required.
+This will help keep your fork of `geocat-applications` clean, but is not required.